viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 We've now got all the hardware and wiring set up, so it is time to configure your robot to be controlled with software.
 You might be bracing yourself, as this part is usually much harder than what you just did.
-Thankfully, the Viam platform makes it relatively painless.
+However, the Viam platform makes it relatively painless.

 First, let's install [viam-server](/installation/prepare/rpi-setup/) on your pi.
 It should only take a few minutes and once you're done, you are ready to configure your robot.